department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/cpaa-research-findings.md

 > "Maybe in addition to the direct deposit and the connect apps and the personal information if there was something like benefits you are currently using, currently receiving...benefits you are currently using.
 Because chances are if I am logging on to VA.gov, it has to do with one of the benefits I am using."

 **4. Users were unsure what email address was represented in the Personal and Contact Information section (contact vs log-in).**
 All participants expected the email address shown in 'Personal and contact information' represented the email address used to log-in.
-Participants didn't notice the 'more information' drop down and even after reading the 'More Information' content there was confusion about updating the contact email vs the log-in email.
+Participants didn't notice the 'more information' drop down, and even after reading the 'More Information' content, there was confusion about updating the contact email vs the log-in email.
 Users also expected log-in information to live in Account security.

 > "I just didn’t notice it.
 But I would imagine that changing your email address would change your DS and ID."